shapelets/khiva/README.md

 This project is licensed under [MPL-v2](https://www.mozilla.org/en-US/MPL/2.0/).

 ## Installation
 1. Install conan, c++ package manager, preferably through `pip install conan`.
-For more informacion and alternative instalation optins, please refer to [conan manual page](http://docs.conan.io/en/latest/installation.html)
+For more informacion and alternative instalation options, please refer to [conan manual page](http://docs.conan.io/en/latest/installation.html)
 2. Run `conan remote add conan-mpusz https://api.bintray.com/conan/mpusz/conan-mpusz`
 3. Run `conan install . --build`, which will bring down dependencies and generate the necessary include files for the `cmake` build.
 4. Create `build` folder and, after moving into the new folder, run `cmake ..`
 5. Run the actual make for your environment.

 ## Contributing

+### Formatting Style

+In order to have a standarised code base, we only accept code that is formatted according to the Visual Studio rules for C++.
+For this purpose, we use `clang-format`, which can be installed in MacOs by executing the next command: `brew install clang-format`.
+We use the `C/C++` plugin for Code editor to format our codes.
+This plugin uses `clang-format` and the Visual Studio rules under the hood.

 ### Branching model